-Our value for money work will assess the arrangements the Authority has in place to maintain its record of meeting efficiency savings to address national funding changes.
-We will rely on our accounts audit work where relevant, underpinned by a review of the Authority's budget setting process, financial management processes, and discussions with the senior management team.
-In conjunction with our VFM work we will critically assess the controls the Authority has in place to ensure a sound financial standing and review how the Authority is planning and managing its savings plans.
+Our value for money work will assess the arrangements the Authority has in place to deliver its annual budget and how effective it has been in identifying and delivering efficiencies and savings to support the annual budget.
+We will rely on our accounts audit work where relevant supported by a review of budget processes and discussions with the senior management team.